 Not Allowed

-Built for South Dakota bakers
+Tools for South Dakota Cottage Food Bakers

-endvr's label maker automatically includes your state's required disclaimer, allergen info, and net weight — so your labels are always inspection-ready.
+endvr's label maker automatically includes the South Dakota required disclaimer and allergen labeling — so your labels are always inspection-ready.

 South Dakota allows online orders